No results found matching your search criteria. Showing all properties instead.

 Fairy Lake is a small lake.
 At the centre of the lake, is a half submerged log.
 Clinging precariously to life on the exposed end is a single dwarfed fir tree and many a swimmer has used this log as a natural diving board.

 Lizard Lake is filled with newts (salamanders), hence the origin of its name.
-A unique 100-foot boardwalk dock was built for public swimming and fishing.
+A unique 100-foot boardwalk dock was built for fishing and swimming.
 This 1.5km nature trail loops around the lake, winding through the surrounding forest of cedar and fir trees.

 Gateway Marina is a 5 minute walk down the long staircase from the cottage community, or if you prefer, you can use the road access.
 Port Renfrew is a fishing mecca from May through September.
 Launch your own boat or charter a professional guide to take you out on the ocean for a great fishing trip.
 They know the secret fishing holes that consistently produce the biggest salmon and halibut and how to ensure you the experience of a lifetime.